Trove Technology Platform

 Respiratory tract damage and lung impairment can be caused by numerous insults, including infectious pathogens, allergens, dust or smoke, chemicals, noxious gases, inert particles, and many other potential irritants.
 When lungs are exposed to these insults, an inflammatory response is triggered, which often causes more physical damage to the lungs, leading to acute lung injury, loss of lung function, and/or long term fibrosis.
 SCGB1A1 has been shown to be critical in mitigating lung injuries and accelerating airway epithelial repair.
 In fact, effective lung repair is dependent upon Club cell function and a process called autophagy, which, in turn, requires sufficient SCGB1A1.

-3) Nuclear factor kappa B (NF-κB) is a master molecular switch that can turn on multiple inflammatory pathways in the lung and in many other tissues in response to inflammatory stimuli and lung injury.
-NF-KB normally maintains a low level of activity, but when a cell experiences an insult or receives a pro-inflammatory signal from another cell, NF-kB is activated, translocates into the cell nucleus, and increases the transcription of additional pro-inflammatory regulators.
-Native SCGB1A1 and Therabron™ suppress the activation of NF-κB, both in vitro and in vivo and thereby suppresses inflammation and the fibrosis caused by triggering of the NF-κB signal transduction pathway.
+3) NF-KB and MAPK: Nuclear factor kappa B and p38-MAPK are master molecular switches that can turn on multiple inflammatory pathways in the lung and in many other tissues in response to inflammatory stimuli and lung injury.
+NF-KB normally maintains a low level of activity, but when a cell experiences an insult or receives a pro-inflammatory signal from another cell, NF-KB is activated, translocates into the cell nucleus, and increases the transcription of pro-inflammatory mediators.
+Native SCGB1A1 and Therabron™ suppress the activation of NF-KB, both in vitro and in vivo and thereby suppresses inflammation and the fibrosis caused by triggering of the NF-KB signal transduction pathway.
 Likewise, SCGB1A1 and Therabron™ inhibit phosphorylation of p38-MAPK in airway epithelial cells, simultaneously with inhibition of NF-KB p65 phosphorylation, resulting in reduction of pulmonary inflammatory and fibrotic phenotypes in multiple types of injuries in vivo.